20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - `input`, data that gets fed to the game (e.g. a player receiving information from a context).
 - `outputs`, data that the game feeds to the outside world (e.g. a player communicating a choice to another player).
 - `returns`, the returns of a player actions, which are usually directly fed to a function calculating payoffs.
-- The `feedback` wire is rarely used in practice.
+- The `feedback` wire which sends information back in time.
+In the case of the ledger hedger, for instance, the buyer needs information about how he will be affected down the road when making the decision to initiate the contract or not.
+This information is send through the feedback field.
 For details about its usage please refer to the relevant [literature](https://arxiv.org/abs/1603.04641).

 The `:--:` delimiters separate the outside from the inside of the box.
 As we see, the interfaces inside are replicated.
 This allows for a notion of nesting.
 For instance, the situation depicted in the following picture: